toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 src="/images/20151011-11-create-interface.png"/></a>

-If everything went well, you should be returned to the interface list, and after a few second your new Homenet interface should show as having acquired connectivity from the upstream network (assuming it's still connected to an upstream network, that is):
+If everything went well, you should be returned to the interface list, and after a few seconds your new Homenet interface should show as having acquired connectivity from the upstream network:

 <a rel="walkthrough" href="/images/20151011-12-network-interfaces.png"
 class="fancybox" title="Confirm Internet connectivity via the new interface">